eugenielai/eugenielai.github.io/README.md

 ## Research Projects

-### QueryTeller
+### Sequence-Aware Query Recommendation Using Deep Learning

-QueryTeller recommends query information by learning from the sequential knowledge exploration patterns of historical users.
-Users interact with databases via sessions.
-From our analysis, users pose a variety of queries in sequence with changes in query keywords and components such as tables and attributes.
-In addition, the complexity of queries evolves as the session progresses, e.g., more restricted conditions, higher nested levels.
-However, the existing solutions only consider queries individually and make recommendations based on query similarity and/or popularity.
-We leverage the sequential feature of query sessions using deep learning techniques.
-We model our query recommendation problem as a query prediction task and use sequence-to-sequence models to predict content and structure information of the next query.
-We model each query as a sequence of word tokens and make query pairs from query sessions.
-In training, the input sequence is the first query of the pair, and the target sequence is the second query of the pair.
-We used two real-world workload datasets, Sloan Digital Sky Survey and SQLShare, to empirically evaluate our solution and showed its efficacy in assisting user knowledge exploration. [work-in-progress]
+Users interact with databases management systems by writing sequences of queries.
+Those sequences encode important information.
+Current SQL query recommendation approaches do not take that sequence into consideration.
+Our work presents a novel sequence-aware approach to query recommendation.
+We use deep learning prediction models trained on query sequences extracted from large-scale query workloads to build our approach.
+We present users with contextual (query fragments) and structural (query templates) information that can aid them in formulating their next query.
+We thoroughly analyze query sequences in two real-world query workloads, the Sloan Digital Sky Survey (SDSS) and the SQLShare workload.
+Empirical results show that the sequence-aware, deep-learning approach outperforms methods that do not use sequence information.
+[Submitted to VLDB '21]

 ### PastWatch